vipulDessai/DSA-playground/src/learn-topic-wise/learn-topic-wise-common.md

 1. Sorted Array or can sort it.
 2. Range of the Answer is known + can check is the given answer possible for the question.
 (Have to find min/max possible answer)

-## Types 1: Binary search on the range of answer
+## Binary search on the range of answer

 - https://leetcode.com/problems/sqrtx/
 - https://leetcode.com/problems/split-array-largest-sum/ - IMP